Asparagus Tongs

 The cube Foley sugar bowl.
 Made of fine bone china.
 I often have a tough time keeping these in stock so finish your tea set with this cute sugar bowl.
 Excellent condition with no chips,… read more ›

-Classically shaped and in excellent condition with a tiny hairline on the underside of the top of the handle.
+Classically shaped and in excellent condition.
 Both pieces made by Foley and from the service of the Queens.

 Although commonly referred to as a “large sugar bowl,” this is actually a waste dish for your spent tea leaves.
 In the late 1960’s, Cunard made the “bold” move of switching to tea bags.
 A… read more ›